Ebazhanov/linkedin-skill-assessments-quizzes/django/django-quiz.md

 - [ ] SongView
 - [x] ListView

-#### Q55.
+#### Q58.
 Which statement is most acurate, regarding using the default SQLite database on your local/development machine but Postgres in production

 - [x] There's less chance of introducing bugs since SQLite already works out the box
 - [ ] It's fine, you just need to keep both instances synchronized
 - [ ] It's a bad idea and could lead to issues down the road
 - [ ] It's the most efficient way to build a project

+ #### Q59.
+Why might you want to write a custom model Manager?

+- [ ] to perform database queries
+- [ ] to set up a database for testing
+- [x] to modify the initial QuerySet that the Manager returns
+- [ ] to filter the results that a database query returns